 When a Red Flag Warning is issued, street parking will be restricted in neighborhoods to create adequate space for evacuation and emergency vehicles.
 Street parking restrictions will be determined by the following parameters:

-A detailed map of impacted streets can be downloaded here and the draft program will be available after receiving feedback during our community workshops.
+A detailed map of impacted streets can be downloaded here.

 How would I know when parking restrictions are in place?

 Streets with Red Flag Warning parking restrictions will be identified with street signage year-round.
-The Red Flag Warnings conditions are generally announced by the National Weather Service through news media.
-Additional notification methods may include:
+The Red Flag Warnings conditions are announced by the National Weather Service through news media.
+The City will amplify these warning with the following additional notification methods:

 Previous Meetings and Workshops